Nyaran/gplint/README.md

 ### no-restricted-patterns

 `no-restricted-patterns` is a list of exact or partial patterns whose matches are disallowed in feature name and description, and in background, scenario and scenario outline name, description and steps.
-All patterns are treated as case insensitive.
+All patterns are treated as case-insensitive.
 The rule can be configured like this:
 ```
 {